awkena/panGenomeBreedr/README.md

-To visualize predictions for positive controls to validate KASP markers, the column name containing expected genotype calls must be provided and passed to the function using `Group_id = 'Group'` argument as shown in the code snippet above.
+To visualize predictions for positive controls to validate KASP markers, the column name containing expected genotype calls must be provided and passed to the function using the `Group_id = 'Group'` argument as shown in the code snippet above.
 If this information is not available, set the argument `Group_id = NULL`.

 Users can visualize the observed genotype calls in a plate design format